 Side Note: If you’re using samples for your kick and snare, there’s a good chance they’re already pretty compressed.
 Be sure to take this into account when compressing these drums.
 Trust your ears!
 If something is sounding over-compressed, turn that compression down.

-Having trouble with your kick and snare?
-Grab my Kick & Snare cheat sheet for free.
+Still having trouble with your kick and snare?
+Check out my free Kick & Snare cheat sheet.
 Here I outline easy solutions to over 15 problems that occur when mixing kicks and snares.
 Make your kick’s and snares sound rounder, brighter and more powerful.
 Grab my cheat sheet here:Cheatsheet: Quickly improve your Kick and Snare

 All musical notes have a specific frequency.
 In that regard, assuming the musical elements of your song are all in key, each sound will have volume peaks at these specific frequencies.